 Miller has developed an impressive lexicon of digital practices – as well as a client base to go alongside them.
 His continued desire to innovate and push the medium of live visual manipulation foreshadows the potential for further immersive environments, functioning as a means of re-contextualising experiences with music, fashion and environments in real-time.
 The potential in Miller’s work is one for the production of alternative reality experiences existing outside of the VR sphere, augmenting our perception of space and activity through a myriad of constantly innovating digital processes.

-Objekt x Ezra Miller takes place at Islington Assembly Hall, 12th September.
+Objekt x Ezra Miller takes place at Islington Assembly Hall on 12th September.
 Buy tickets here.

-Art director, designer, artist, you are a multifaceted creative, for our audience that is not familiar with your work, could you tell us a bit of your background and how the interest in design and digital art came about?
+Art director, designer, and artist, you are a multifaceted creative.
+For our audience that is not familiar with your work, could you tell us a bit about your background and how your interest in design and digital art came about?

-Your work is well balanced between the more artistic and more commercial commission.
+Your work is well balanced between the more artistic and more commercial commissions.
 How do you find this good balance?

 But I really live for the fulfilment of creating personal work and doing collaborations with other artists, especially the recent Objekt show.
 I’m lucky I can sustain that via commercial work.

 Where would you like to see taking your work into?

 Bigger screens, permanent installations, teaching other people, doing more performances, making music, finishing the things I’ve started, starting the things that I haven’t yet.

 What’s your chief enemy of creativity?